 Extavia (interferon beta-1b)

 Extavia® is a purified, sterile, lyophilized (freeze-dried) protein product produced by recombinant DNA techniques.
-This form of interferon beta 1-b is administered by subcutaneous injection (under the skin) indicated for the treatment of patients with relapsing forms of multiple sclerosis (MS).
+This form of interferon beta 1-b is administered by subcutaneous injection (under the skin).
+It is indicated for the treatment of patients with relapsing forms of multiple sclerosis (MS), including clinically isolated syndrome (CIS), active secondary progressive MS, and relapsing-remitting MS.

 Use of Extavia is intended to reduce the incidence of clinical exacerbations.
 An exacerbation is the appearance of a new clinical sign/symptom or the clinical worsening of a previous sign/symptom that persists for a minimum of 24 hours.
 Extavia is prescribed for people with MRI results with features consistent with multiple sclerosis lesions.